Personal Information Protection

 |Admissions Office||New Student Information||New student admissions process||2 years after applying year||

-Applicant personal information (photo, name, gender, nationality, ethnicity, social security number, passport information, alien registration number, relationship with guardian), admissions requirement details (immigration record, family details, birth details), contact information (address, e-mail, phone number), academic records (student records, resident country, mother tongue), medical records
+Applicant personal information (photo, name, gender, nationality, ethnicity, social security number, passport information, alien registration number, relationship with guardian), admissions requirement details (immigration record, family details, birth details), students and parents' contact information (address, e-mail, phone number), academic records (student records, resident country, mother tongue), medical records

 Parent information (name, nationality, passport information, address, family relationship information, naturalization information, e-mail, contact information, marital status, religion, mother tongue, occupation, workplace, profession)